otrv4/otrv4/otrv4.md

     used during an OTR conversation.
 The only way to enter this state is for the authentication state machine (below) to be successfully completed.

-(TODO: I think the below description is a bit weird.
-It implies it will stop ALL messages when in this state, including new query messages for a new OTR session)
 MSGSTATE_FINISHED
-    This state indicates that outgoing messages are not delivered at all.
+    This state indicates that outgoing messages are not delivered at all within current conversation.
+It is entered only when the other party notifies the OTR conversation was finished by her side.
-    It is entered only when the other party indicates his side of the OTR conversation has finished.
-For example, if Alice and Bob are having an OTR conversation, and Bob instructs his OTR client to end its private session with Alice (by logging out, for example), Alice will be notified of this, and her client will switch to MSGSTATE_FINISHED mode.
-This prevents Alice from accidentally sending a message to Bob in plaintext (consider what happens if Alice was in the middle of typing a private message to Bob when he suddenly logs out, just as Alice hits Enter).
 ```

 ### Authentication state